 We start off with a boy Jairen being called “Traal-face” by a bunch of bullies.
 Turns out Jairen is an orphan with a birthmark on his cheek that resembles one of the moons of the planet Tyragon known as Traal (ten bucks says we’re borrowing from Dave Eddings or Lloyd Alexander here and Jairen’s some sorta chosen one).
 Jairen’s caretaker and mentor/blacksmith/father-figure is the kindly Thurl.
 One day, when Thurl is out, a visit from a strange old man causes Jairen to have a vision that gives him the burning desire to go to Gatekeeper Mountain to see a statue of a king that has no face.
 Jairen immediately heads out and his first encounter on the trip is basically Lucky from the Lucky Charms commercials – Fezlyn Quickfoot, the fenling – a sorta halfling that’ll act as your basic quipping comic relief sidekick.

-There’s a lot of talk of tikka trees and dindin fruits though no Cat in the Hat is present.
-Fez enjoys antagonizing everyone and mouthing off in a playful way – aside from Lucky, I picture Questor from Guantlet if he were drunk and kind of a jerk.
+There’s a lot of talk of tikka trees and dindin fruits, though no Cat in the Hat is present.
+Fez enjoys antagonizing everyone and mouthing off in a playful way (aside from Lucky the leprechaun, I picture Questor from Guantlet if he were drunk and kind of a jerk).
 Lakmir the sorcerer – who was the old man from the beginning of the story – keeps pulling the Deus Ex Machina shift and appearing when our two goofball leads get in over their heads.

 All The Warlock Lord needed was a rock hammer and a poster of Raquel Welch